In order to be considered for admissions, applicants must follow the procedures

 in examinations).
 Admission may be denied in such cases.
 No applicant is denied

 admission on this basis without first being informed of the grounds for the possible

 denial and being given the opportunity to respond.

-deadline for incoming first-year students is March 15 with two
+- March 15 - Application deadline for incoming first-year students

-the J.D application and the Gates Public Service Law Scholarship application is
+the JD application and the Gates Public Service Law Scholarship application

 Foreign applicants who have earned a baccalaureate degree and are proficient in